jeffreykegler/old_kollos/notes/misc/strand.md

 ## Converting dotted rules

-In what follows, it will be necessary to convert dotted rules between nucleotides and their base rules, and between two nucleotides.
+In what follows, it will be necessary to change the rule in dotted rules, from nucleotides to base rules, from base rules to nucleotide, and even between two nucleotides.
+In the process, we need to keep the dot position "stable".
+This section explains how we do this.

+Dotted rules are converted
-We do this using the `DR-convert()` pseudo-code function:
+using the `DR-convert()` pseudo-code function:

-         DR-convert(to-rule, dr, direction)

-which, given a dotted rule called `dr`, returns a new dotted rule such that for

-         new-dr = DR-convert(to-rule, dr, direction)
+         to-dr = DR-convert(to-rule, from-dr)

+where `to-dr`
+is undefined unless

+         Base-rule(to-rule) == Base-rule(from-dr)

-it is always the case that
+and otherwise is always such that

-         Rule(new-dr) == to-rule
+         Rule(to-dr) == to-rule

-The dot location of `new-dr` will be the same as that of `dr`, where position is counted as indicated by `direction`.
+The dot location of `to-dr` will be as described below.

-`direction` must be one of `forward` or `reverse`.
-If `direction == forward`,
+If

+         Base-rule(to-rule) == to-rule and
+         Base-rule(dr) == Rule(dr), then

+         to-dr == dr

+so that the dot stays in the same place.
+In this case, the conversion is called trivial.

+If the conversion is not trival, at least one of

+         Base-rule(to-rule) != to-rule or
+         Base-rule(dr) != Rule(dr) is true,

+and the conversion of the dot position depends on the "direction" of the nucleotides involved.

+The most complicated case is where

+        Base-rule(to-rule) is a nucleotide and
+        Base-rule(dr) is a nucleotide

+In this case, DR-convert is expanded into a double conversion such that no more than one nucleotide is involved at a time

+         DR-convert(to-rule, from-dr) =
+           DR-convert(to-rule, DR-convert(Base-rule(from-dr), from-dr))

+In the remaining cases, exactly one of `to-rule` and `Rule(from-dr)` is a nucleotide.
-then position is counted in traditional left-to-right, lexical order, so that 0 is the position before the first symbol of the RHS. and 0 is the position immediately after the first symbol of the RHS.
+If the nucleotide's direction is "forward", then position is counted in traditional left-to-right, lexical order, so that 0 is the position before the first symbol of the RHS. and 0 is the position immediately after the first symbol of the RHS.
-If `direction == reverse`,
-then position is counted in reverse lexical order, so that 0 is the position after the last symbol of the RHS. and 0 is the position immediately before the last symbol of the RHS.
+If the nucleotide's direction is "reverse", then position is counted in reverse lexical order, so that 0 is the position after the last symbol of the RHS. and 0 is the position immediately before the last symbol of the RHS.

-When dealing with forward nucleotides, it is most convenient to count positions in the "forward" direction.
-When dealing with reverse nucleotides, it is most convenient to count positions in the "reverse" direction.
-This is a pleasant and useful coincidence.

 ## Start rules